This is my story.

 First, thanks for reading this far!
 If I could give out points for those that read the farthest, you’d have a gazillion+ points and be the winner.

-Second, I began using this new software called Photoshop – late 1991.
+Second, I began using this new software called Photoshop – 1990-ish.
 Studying to be a Graphic Designer, I was, in case this whole “photography” thing didn’t pan out.

 After my first digital camera (purchased middle of my first wedding season – of 2002), I no longer had to scan – as much, since I shot half the wedding with film and the other with my trusty Fuji S2 (still didn’t fully trust these “digital cameras”).